kbat/docs/analysis/bestprac/general.md

 * **cache trashing**, *i.e.* the constant invalidation of the caches that are supposed to speed up code execution

-A bad example that uses massively string comparisons has been found inside ROOT thanks to the IgProf profiler, and the code has been amended, as we will see later on.

 To improve lookups in large collections, please consider [THashList](http://root.cern.ch/root/html/THashList.html) instead of TList: a